spinnaker/spinnaker.io/content/en/docs/v1.19/reference/artifacts/types/git-repo/index.md

 ---
-layout: single
 title: "Git Repo"
-sidebar:
-  nav: reference
+linkTitle: "Git Repo"
+weight:
+description:
 ---

 **The Git Repo artifact is available in version 1.17 or later.**
 {: .notice--info}

 Git Repo artifacts are references to Git repositories that are hosted by a Git hosting service.
 They are consumed by stages that need multiple files to produce an output such as the Bake (Manifest) stage when using the Kustomize template